18 Questions to Ask Before Getting Married

 Yes, some couples may choose to wait until marriage before becoming sexually intimate, but even in those cases it is important to have communication and mutual understanding about what role sex will be expected to play in a marriage.
 For the majority of couples, sexual patterns have long had a chance to become ingrained by the time they say "I do."
 What happens if sex drives change, whether because of the novelty wearing off or because one partner is facing physical or health changes?
 What are each partner's attitudes about pornography?
 How adventurous are you?
 Does one partner have a significantly higher sex drive than the other?
 Who usually initiates, and is that okay?
 Does one partner withhold sex as a form of power?
 How much will be spoken about past sexual partners and histories?
 Often, sex early in a relationship is so good as to even mask other problems.
 But when sex becomes a problem in and of itself, it's important to communicate about it — and sadly, because it can be a difficult topic, sometimes that doesn't happen until long after the early warning signs of trouble were there, making it much harder to resolve.

 Now join Dr. Andrea online on Tuesdays at 1 pm for live online chats.
-Send your questions in now!
+Read the transcripts anytime, or send in your questions now!

 See more of my posts on relationships: